 These HP DesignJet T7100 inkjet printers produce output on continuous paper up to 120 inches long, with a minimum paper height of 11 inches.
 The paper width is 36 inches, but your document width should be 34 inches or less.

 These plotters have three "device options" for print quality: draft, normal (the default), and best.
 You also have the option of printing color as gray.

 Output from the plotters is placed in special bins next to the output racks in the VCC.
 Note that the plotters need time to produce quality output, so don't expect your output to appear very quickly.

-The plotter named vcp7100 (full name: VC_HP_Plotter) is loaded with normal paper.
+The plotter named vcp7100 is loaded with normal paper.

-The plotter named vcpltcf (full name: VC_HP_Plotter_ClearFilm) is loaded with clear film, which is even more expensive than glossy paper.
-As with the vcp7100g plotter, please check the charges before you send a job to vcpltcf.
+The plotter named vcp7100cf is loaded with clear film, which is even more expensive than glossy paper.
+As with the vcp7100g plotter, please check the charges before you send a job to vcp7100cf.
 Also note that, since the clear-film plots must be completely dry before they are rolled up, it can take an extra four hours for these plots to appear in the output racks.

 Sending a Job to a Plotter:

 For instructions on sending your job to one of the plotters please view either "Plotters from Windows" or "Plotting from UNIX".

 Important!
 Before plotting, please view the "Tips for Successful Plotting" article.
 If you are using your own PC, it is especially important to configure the HP DesignJet T7100 plotter driver properly.

 The fees for these plotters have been set to recover the cost of supplies and depend on print quality, paper quality, and color/grayscale settings.
 See the list of plotting charges for details.